gabosaurio12/PCS-ProfessionalPractices/README.md

 # Professional Practices Management System

-The system allows the faculty members to track students' professional practice progress, upload evaluations and review documents within a single application.
+The system allows faculty members to track students' professional practice progress, upload evaluations and review documents within a single application.

 It helps the coordinator to reduce workload and responsibilities, while improving the document management and statistics tracking.